boris-behav-obs/user_guide/src/preferences.md

 ### Toolbar icon size

-Set the height of the toolbar
+Set the size of the icons in the toolbar (in pixels)

+### Dark mode

+Switch to dark mode